@MUSICWITHMRSDUNC

 This podcast is a five part series on how racism plays out in the education system and what we, as educators, can do.

-share how to build your inclusive classroom library.
+You can hear my interview on episode 2 of the series where I share how to build your inclusive classroom library.
 As a singer, I am working on my speaking/interviewing skills, I am excited to practice these hard conversations with others in the future.

 For this month I am working on a school wide virtual sing a-long that will include some pre-recorded student lead videos, movement activities, and of course singing as a whole school via Microsoft Teams.